sampokoski/sampokoski/README.md

 ## i moved my responses on a rentry so its not messy!! :3 https://rentry.co/response_to_exposing_phulix-rentry
+## pls check this one THANK YOU! https://rentry.co/phu-gone

 # GUYS I PLAY ROBLOX PLSLSLSPSSL PLAY W ME